Bullet for My Valentine: Jeff Killed John and record deal (1998–2005)

 Jeff Killed John was the forerunner band to Bullet for My Valentine and was formed in 1998 by Matthew Tuck, Michael "Padge" Paget, Nick Crandle, and Michael "Moose" Thomas while studying music at Bridgend College.
 They started playing Nirvana and Metallica cover songs.
 In 1999, the band released their first ever EP, Better Off Alone.
 They released another two-track EP in 2002, You/Play with Me, which was produced by Greg Haver.
 The EP was financed through the Pynci scheme for new Welsh musicians and the release garnered radio airplay on BBC Radio 1's broadcast at Newport's T.J.'s.
 Shortly after, the band released another two-track EP titled Eye Spy.
 In 2003, their second EP was released titled Don't Walk Away.
 This was a promotional CD and was shipped to different record companies, as well as being given out locally in Bridgend.
 Bassist Crandle left the band on the eve of entering the recording sessions for the band's self-titled EP and was replaced by Jason James, and the band changed their name to Bullet for My Valentine shortly thereafter.
 In late 2003, they released their final EP before record labels actually began to notice their potential.
 This happened due to the sudden change in their strategy and sound, which the band claims came "directly out of their heads."
 Their self-titled EP consisted of five songs; most of the songs became precursors of tracks from The Poison.
+Tuck later recalled the transitionary period: "Everything went completely tits up.
+It was a really big kick in the balls but it made us stronger.
+It was so nearly the end of our dream as we were all fed up with constantly banging our heads against a wall, but thankfully we gave it one more shot under a new identity, and it worked."